replit/kaboom/README.md

 </script>
 ```

-paste this directly into an `html` file and start playing around!
+You can paste this directly into an `html` file and start playing around!

 ### Usage

-the recommended way is to [download](https://kaboomjs.com/lib/latest/kaboom.js) a local copy of the library and use it directly, the source should be easy to read and modify (still in progress of documenting the source)
+We recommend [downloading](https://kaboomjs.com/lib/latest/kaboom.js) the script and use it directly, the source should be easy to read and modify (documentation is still in progress).

-you can also use CDN
+You can also use CDN

 ```html
 <script src="https://kaboomjs.com/lib/@version/kaboom.js"></script>
 ```

-all available version tags can be found in CHANGELOG.md, or github releases
+All available version tags can be found in CHANGELOG.md, or Github releases.

-special version tags:
+Special Version Tags:
 - `dev`: current master with the newest unreleased features / fixes, but not guaranteed to be stable
 - `latest`: latest release

-the script will expose a `window.kaboom` function to initialize a kaboom context, returning an object containing
+The script will expose a `window.kaboom` function to initialize a kaboom context, returning an object containing

 ```js
 const k = kaboom();